beddinao/MOS-6502-Emulator/README.md

   mos6502->cycles = mos6502->opcodes[mos6502->opcode](mos6502);
 }
 ```
-- Fetch: The next opcode is retrieved from memory using the program counter (PC).
+- Fetch: The next opcode is retrieved from memory at the program counter (PC).
 - Decode: The opcode is used as an index in the opcode table (function pointer array).
 - Execute: The indexed function is called, performing the 6502 instruction and returning the number of cycles it takes.